SJTU-CGM/WebPhyloTree/README.md

 );
 ```

-WebTree is shipped with several addons, users can also supply addons while constructing a tree. (see [list of addons and their meanings](https://github.com/KelvinLu1024/WebTree/wiki/List-of-Addons)).
+WebTree is shipped with several addons, users can enable them during tree construction. (see [list of addons and their meanings](https://github.com/KelvinLu1024/WebTree/wiki/List-of-Addons)).

 ```javascript
 var tree = WebTree.load("rectangular", description, {